-- disabling the function - changing the configuration while the connections are operating on the ports active The port is active.
+- disabling the function - changing the configuration while the connections are operating on the ports

 When the device has disabled the coupling port, the Port on checkbox is unmarked in the Basic Settings > Port dialog, Configuration tab.

 Displays the status of the selected port.